 Worship and Media Pastor

-Bryan is the Worship and Media Pastor.
+Bryan is our Worship and Media Pastor (i.e. music and computer guy).
 He has a passion for leading people in praise of Jesus and seeing people move into closer communion with God the Father.
 Being a trained graphic designer, he also desires to use the realm of multimedia to help connect people with people, and people with God.
-In 2006, Bryan released his debut music album, “Come Awake”.
-He continues to write music to glorify the Creator God and to awaken the church.
-He also loves the Toronto Maple Leafs, and avidly believes they will win the Stanley Cup in his lifetime (clearly he is a man of faith).
+His wife and two sons are the joy of his life.
+He is also a Toronto Maple Leafs fan, and avidly believes they will win the Stanley Cup in his lifetime (clearly he is a man of faith).

 Gillian is the administrator to the Rector of St George’s Anglican Church.
 Her work includes overseeing the operational, administrative and project activities of the Church and working collaboratively with the Rector, Parish Council, staff and other leaders to provide continuity to all standing committees.
 She is also the librarian and regularly leads the contemporary service.
 Gillian is also the exhausted mother of two teenage boys and wife of a fanatical golfer.
 She likes nothing better than to hide somewhere with a good book.